-If you qualify, a conventional loan may be better because you can make a down payment of just 3%.
-And you can escape mortgage insurance payments earlier.
-But you need reasonably good credit to qualify.
+If you qualify, a conventional loan may be favorable because you can make a down payment of just 3%.
+And you can drop private mortgage insurance (PMI) when you’ve built enough equity in the home.
+However, borrowers need reasonably good credit to qualify.

-FHA loans (backed by the Federal Housing Agency) require a 3.5% down payment but are available to those with lower credit – starting at just 580.
+FHA loans (backed by the Federal Housing Agency) require a 3.5% down payment and are available to those with lower credit — starting at just 580.

 Be aware that both these loans come with mortgage insurance requirements.
-And that FHA ones come with more burdensome rules over those.
+And FHA loans come with more burdensome rules around mortgage insurance premiums (MIP).

 Firefighters have plenty of mortgage options — some tailored to the profession and some not.